 - Stir in garlic and cook for another 30 seconds.

 - Add ground pork and increase heat to medium high.
-Brown meat, stirring occasionally to break up meat and help it brown evenly.
+Brown meat, stirring occasionally to break up meat and help it brown evenly and cook through.

-- Add fish sauce, tomato paste, sugar, chili sauce and water to meat and stir to combine.
+- Add fish sauce, tomato sauce, chili sauce and water to meat and stir to combine.
 Add green onions and cook for another 30 seconds or until green onions soften slightly.

 - Put about 1/4 cup of noodle/meat mix in each lettuce cup.
 Garnish with Thai Basil.